vfshera/laraveldocs-vscode/assets/docs/md/10.x/validation.md

 <a name="rule-gt"></a>
 #### gt:_field_

-The field under validation must be greater than the given _field_.
+The field under validation must be greater than the given _field_ or _value_.
 The two fields must be of the same type.
 Strings, numerics, arrays, and files are evaluated using the same conventions as the [`size`](#rule-size) rule.

 <a name="rule-gte"></a>
 #### gte:_field_

-The field under validation must be greater than or equal to the given _field_.
+The field under validation must be greater than or equal to the given _field_ or _value_.
 The two fields must be of the same type.
 Strings, numerics, arrays, and files are evaluated using the same conventions as the [`size`](#rule-size) rule.

 <a name="rule-image"></a>
 #### image